Yuddha Prasad Mishra: Biography

 In 2012 BS, he went Banaras and renounced the principles of Congress Party and started to follow the Communist philosophies.
 In Banaras, he met Pushpa Lal and other leaders of Communist Party of Nepal.
 By 2016 BS, he was working as a Subba in tax office of Singha Durbar.
 After a year he was transferred to Bardiya until 2018 BS when he got retired from government service.

 After 2018 BS, he went in exile to Banaras with his family, where he faced many financial problems.
 The communist party used to provide him some financial aid, but it was stopped after he started criticizing the weakness of the party.
-At that time, there were multipel communist parties.
+At that time, there were multiple communist parties.
 He believed on the unity of all communist parties.
 Therefore, he never took membership of any of the communist party.
 During his exile, in 2028 BS, he served the leading role as the president of Nepal Janbadi Sansrkitik Sangh (Nepal People's Cultural Association).
 He returned Nepal in 2040 BS.

 Mishra also took part in the uprising against the autocratic Panchayat rule for which he was arrested on 3 Chaitra, 2047 BS.

 Mishra died on 6 Falgun, 2047 in Bir Hospital at the age of 83.